-Thus, here is all what you need to know about the suitable bra for any woman with breast cancer from which size should she pick till where she could get it:
+Thus, here is all what you need to know about the suitable and right bras for breast cancer from which size should she pick to where she could get it...

-In general, doctors advise any breast cancer patient to wear bras that fulfill the following points:
+In general, doctors advise breast cancer patient to wear bras that fulfill the following points:

-Recovery period after a surgery lasts for almost a year.
+Recovery periods after a surgery could last for almost a year.
 This period includes recovering from dermatological and psychological changes that take place after radiation therapy.
 Thus, a bra type and size could possibly differ due to these changes or due to any other factors such as weight loss.
-Swollen breasts after a surgery is also a crucial factor we can never ignore while picking the correct bra size/type.
+Swollen breasts after a surgery is also a crucial factor we can never ignore when picking the correct bra size/type.